LowryZhao/Milestone1-2_Group48/Software Design Document.md

 ### 3.2	System Components

 #### 3.2.1 Functions
-List all key functions within the software.
-For each function, provide:
-- Description: Brief explanation of the function’s purpose.
-- Input Parameters: List parameters, their data types, and their use.
-- Return Value: Describe what the function returns.
-- Side Effects: Note any side effects, such as changes to global variables or data passed by reference.

-# 3.2.1 Functions

 Below is a list of key functions within the Nutritional Analysis System.
 Each function is described with its purpose, input parameters, return value, and any side effects.

-## Function Name: searchFoodItems
+**1. Function Name: searchFoodItems**

 - **Description**: Searches for food items in the Comprehensive Nutritional Food Database based on user-specified criteria.
 - **Input Parameters**: